Diet and Irritable Bowel Syndrome (IBS)

 Cream, butter, Greek yoghurt, hard cheddar cheese, parmesan, mozzarella and Swiss cheese are much lower in lactose and may be tolerated.

-You may also choose soya, almond, nut or oat milk as a milk alternative, however make sure you are choosing products that have added calcium.
+You can have soya, almond, nut or oat milk alternatives, but make sure you are choosing products that have added calcium.

 Fatty foods

-Cutting down on fat may help IBS symptoms, especially if you experience tummy pain, indigestion or discomfort around meal times.
+Cutting down on fat may help IBS symptoms, especially if you get gut pain, indigestion or discomfort around meal times.

 Choose lower fat dairy products and lean meats.
 Grill or steam food instead of frying or roasting in oil.
 It can be helpful to measure oil out when cooking using a spoon or spray.